AI Search Visibility: What It Is and Why It Matters

 A tempting assumption is that "AI search" is one thing you optimize once.
 It isn't.
 The major engines build answers differently and cite different sources, so visibility on one doesn't hand you visibility on another.
 A few public 2026 findings make the gap concrete:

-The headline that ties this together: one major 2026 study found the overlap between top Google rankings and AI-cited sources has collapsed from about 70% to under 20%.
+The headline that ties this together: a 2026 analysis (5W Research) reported the overlap between top Google rankings and AI-cited sources has fallen from about 70% to under 20%.
 Translation: a #1 Google ranking no longer guarantees you're in the AI answer.
 You have to check each engine on its own terms, which is exactly why measurement matters.

 What drives AI search visibility

-You can start measuring for free, today.
-Our AI visibility checker shows whether your brand currently surfaces in AI answers for a given prompt, with no signup, so you have a baseline before you change anything.
-It's the fastest way to turn "I wonder if we show up" into a yes or no.
+You can get a one-number baseline for free, today, by hand: open ChatGPT, Perplexity, Gemini and Google AI Overviews, ask each the prompts your buyers would ask, and write down whether your brand is named, so you have a before-picture you can compare against later.
+That is the fastest way to turn "I wonder if we show up" into a yes or no.

 Where the free check stops and tools begin